 Commonalities Become the Persona

 From your surveys and analytics, you are seeking common traits among all of your buyers.
 These commonalities build the buyer persona for you.
 At least, they create a general buyer persona.
-The general buyer persona gives you a 30,000-foot view of who buys your products or who opens your newsletters.
+The general buyer persona gives you a clear view of who buys your products or who opens your newsletters.

 Divide & Conquer